OElesin/jumiadataapi/README.markdown

 ##  Jumia Affiliate Data

-This projects provide an API entry point to Jumia Product data.
+This project provides an API entry point to Jumia Product data.
 This project was written in pure scala ( _SPRAY-AKKA_ ) with elasticsearch as the search engine and data store.

 * _Jetty_, Scala 2.11 + Akka 2.3 + spray 1.3 (the `on_jetty_1.3_scala-2.11` branch)